This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy provides a safe, secure and professional environment for the provision of healthcare services.
+The pharmacy is clean, tidy and well maintained.
+It provides a safe, secure, and professional environment that is suitable for the healthcare services provided.

 Principle 4.
 Services, including medicines management